G-20 summit ends with support for COVID-19 vaccines for all - The Boston Globe

 The group vowed “to spare no effort to protect lives."

-The G-20, which includes the U.S., India, China, the U.K., France, Germany, Japan and others, also stressed the importance of global access to COVID-19 vaccines, drugs and tests.
+The G-20, which includes the United States, India, China, Britain, France, Germany, Japan, and others, also stressed the importance of global access to COVID-19 vaccines, drugs, and tests.

 “We will spare no effort to ensure their affordable and equitable access for all people, consistent with members’ commitments to incentivize innovation,” the statement said.

 The G-20 expressed support for efforts like COVAX, an international initiative to distribute COVID-19 vaccines to countries worldwide.
-The U.S., however, has declined to join under President Donald Trump.
+The United States, however, has declined to join under President Trump.

 German Chancellor Angela Merkel told reporters Sunday in Berlin after the virtual summit that Germany had given financial support to the COVAX initiative, but that more money was needed.

-The G-20 statement did not directly address an urgent appeal by U.N.
-Secretary-General Antonio Guterres, who said $28 billion in additional investment is needed for mass manufacturing, procurement and delivery of new COVID-19 vaccines around the world, including $4 billion immediately.
+The G-20 statement did not directly address an urgent appeal by United Nations Secretary General Antonio Guterres, who said $28 billion in additional investment is needed for mass manufacturing, procurement, and delivery of new COVID-19 vaccines around the world, including $4 billion immediately.

-There is also concern that countries such as Britain, the U.S., France and Germany have directly negotiated deals with pharmaceutical companies, meaning that the vast majority of the world’s vaccine supply next year is already reserved.
+There is also concern that countries such as Britain, the United States, France, and Germany have directly negotiated deals with pharmaceutical companies, meaning that the vast majority of the world’s vaccine supply next year is already reserved.

 Advertisement